Mike-Do/spikeball-modeling/README.md

 Since there are several possible transition cases between states, we broke {SBvalidTransition} down to the following transition predicates: {serveTransition}, {SBnetTransition}, {SBgroundTransition}, {SBrallyTransition}, {SBfoulTransition}.

-<SBValidStates> specifies the constraints that need to hold for a state to be valid and ensures that all states in the game are valid.
+{SBValidStates} specifies the constraints that need to hold for a state to be valid and ensures that all states in the game are valid.

-<TransitionStates> calls <SBinitState>, <SBfinalState> and <SBvalidTransition> to bring the different stages together and construct a full game.
+{TransitionStates} calls {SBinitState}, {SBfinalState} and {SBvalidTransition} to bring the different stages together and construct a full game.

-<SBSetup> contains the static values in the game, including the positions of the players, the server on each team and players on each team.
+{SBSetup} contains the static values in the game, including the positions of the players, the server on each team and players on each team.

 # Omitted (potential Final Project) Features
 * Cannot move 360 degrees after serve